Decision Note No. 073 AI Decision Systems · Decision bottlenecks · Diagnostic

 The first question is not whether the model is smart.
 The first question is whether the business knows which decisions can be delegated to software at all.

 Should AI Make Business Decisions For Me? map A four-part map showing the buyer plug, hidden layer, wrong fix, and first move.
-Plug to outlet map The page receives the searched pressure, then names the decision layer underneath.
-Plug should I let AI make business decis Hidden layer Decision rights missing Wrong fix Let the agent run it Test Can this be reversed?
-Name the room before buying the fix.
+AI authority boundary map Start with the AI-decision question, then separate preparation, recommendation, and authority.
+Question Should AI decide?
+Hidden layer Decision rights missing Wrong fix Let the agent run it Test Can this be reversed?
+Name the owner before granting authority.

 When it works